cfr/burningbar/README.md

     $ cd HsRPCGen
     $ ./HsRPCGen.hs <spec.json

-See swift example in Xcode workspace: `open TestGen.xcworkspace`.
+See Swift example in Xcode workspace: `open TestGen.xcworkspace`.

 Build TestGen framework to run generator and compile module for the playground.